Cover for Marjorie R Schultz's Obituary

 She married her long-time sweetheart in 1967, Ted C. Schultz and lived in Billings, Montana for eight years before returning to Spokane.
 At that time, she was able to stay at home and raise her only son Steven Paul.
 After returning to Spokane, she went to work for Leo’s Photography Studio in the school department and volunteered time for her son’s school activities and events.

-She was preceded in death by her parents William and Alive Winkler.
-Her three brothers Jack, Bob, and Jim, and sisters Gretchen Curalli, and Connie Winkler.
+She was preceded in death by her parents William and Alice Winkler.
+Her three brothers Jack, Bob, and Jim, and sisters Gretchen Curalli, Connie Winkler, Barbara Davey, Carolyn Vorhies, and Mary Johnson.

-She is survived by husband Ted of 59 years, son Steven (Gloria), grandchildren Miranda and Catherin, sister Heleene Murphy (Larry), as well as many nieces and nephews.
+She is survived by husband Ted of 59 years, son Steven (Gloria), grandchildren Miranda and Catherine, sister Helene Murphy (Larry), as well as many nieces and nephews.

 She knew how to laugh and have fun and with her razor sharp wit, make others laugh with her.
-She and her spouse would walk Holy Cross cemetery about every day holding hands and she would say: “We look like a couple of ghosts that got out of our graves to take a walk.”
+In later years, she and her spouse would walk Holy Cross cemetery about every day holding hands and she would often remark, “We look like a couple of ghosts that got out of our graves to take a walk.”

-In lieu of flowers, memorial donations can be made to Shriner’s Children’s Hospital.
+In lieu of flowers, memorial donations can be made to Shriner’s Children’s Hospital in Marjorie's name.

 This site is protected by reCAPTCHA and the